cklxx/mini-sglang/README.md

 ```
 To stream via HF baseline on the server, set `mode="hf"` in the request body.

+Multi-device CUDA (round robin):
+- Enabled by default when multiple CUDA GPUs exist (`ENABLE_MULTI_DEVICE=0` to force single device).
+- The server will instantiate one engine per GPU and round-robin requests across them, warming each on startup.

 ### Learning-friendly logs

 The CLI, smoke test, and FastAPI server enable INFO-level logging by default.
 Each generation prints: